Smartproxy/Selenium/ruby/README.md

 ```
 <img src="https://i.imgur.com/mylk9t7.png">

-2. When project directory is setup, you can now download one of our example scripts for proxy setup with Selenium:
+2. When the project directory is set up, you can now download one of the example scripts for proxy setup with Selenium:

 *Firefox*